Pubs and clubs - case studies

 Working with HMRC on illegal betting in pubs

-A pub in St. Helens was subject to a multi-agency operation and subsequent investigation involving officers from St. Helens Council, the Gambling Commission, Merseyside Police and HM Revenue and Customs.
+A pub in St. Helens was subject to a multi-agency operation and subsequent investigation involving officers from St. Helens Council, the Gambling Commission, Merseyside Police and HM Revenue & Customs (opens in new tab).

 HMRC also imposed back-dated tax of £2,952 and penalties totalling £9,750 for general betting duty, failure to declare betting income and submit betting duty returns.

 Bookmaker and pub landlord fined for illegal betting

 DSL Betting (Cumbria) Ltd

 Cumbria police entered pub premises and found the landlord at a table with racing papers, betting slips, a mobile phone, drinks and pens.
 He had been recording horse racing bets for customers.

 The case was prosecuted by Allerdale Borough Council who were supported in their enforcement action by both the Gambling Commission and Cumbria police.
 The landlord and bookmaker pleaded guilty to two counts: